 This interdisciplinary course will explore New York City’s rise and role as the nation’s metropolis, examining several key themes in the city’s development.
-In particular, we will look at Gotham as a center of work, culture and residency as well as at the diverse populations that have called the city home through its four-decade history.
+In particular, we will look at Gotham as a center of work, culture and residency as well as at the diverse populations that have called the city home through its four-century history.
 We will examine New York City from a variety of disciplinary perspectives, including history, sociology, anthropology, economics, and political science.

 MALS 70300 Law, Politics and Policy